odCat/gtypist/lessons/ktru_long.typ

 # created by ktouch2typ.pl from /home/felix/doks/gtypist/tools/../lessons/russian_long.ktouch.xml
-# on Do 23.
-Jun 19:51:56 CEST 2011
+# on Sa 1.
+Jun 12:32:32 CEST 2013
 # ktouch title: Russian (auto-generated)
 # ktouch comment: KTouch training file generated Tue Oct 25 12:51:40 MSD 2005 by Miha Ulanov (mulanov@mail.ru)
+#
 # ktouch2typ.pl is part of gtypist (http://www.gnu.org/software/gtypist/)
-# ktouch can be found at http://ktouch.sourceforge.net
+# ktouch can be found at http://edu.kde.org/applications/school/ktouch
 # If you have suggestions about these lessons,
 # please send mail to haavard@users.sourceforge.net
 # (or whoever is the current ktouch maintainer), with